 So if you are still with me in this monster of a "book," it's on to grasslands and all they bring.
-This is where things get technical, and not just aesthetic, although their beauty is undeniable.
+This is where things get technical, and not just aesthetic, although their beauty is virtually unfamiliar to all, which is why that is where we will start.